pytorch/pytorch/aten/src/ATen/native/README.md

 function signatures if you give them unique overload names.
 An overload name is specified after the function name, separated by a dot.

+Overload names do not have to be globally unique, but must be unique in the set of all overloads for the same function.
+Please try to make overload names semantically meaningful.
+An overload name that just enumerates the argument types isn't helpful.
+Actually it is hurtful, because overload names cannot be changed for backwards compatibility reasons, even if for some reason function argument types change.

+If you add a new overload to an existing function, please leave the existing overload names as they are (for backwards compatibility), but give the new overload a new, unique name.

+If you add a new function with multiple overloads, give them unique overload names, at most one overload is allowed to have no overload name and be the base variant.

 ### `variants`

 ```